surrealdb/surrealist/README.md

 - 💫 Support for multiple queries in one request
 - ✏️ Define variables in a seperate panel
 - 🔍 A clean and foldable view of your query results
+- 🔭 Start a local database directly from the application
 - 📜 Query history drawer

+## Local database
+You can start a local database directly from the application by pressing the start button in the top right.
+Doing so will start up a SurrealDB instance using the credentials and port entered for the current tab.

+You can choose whether the local database is stored in memory or stored on disk on the Settings screen.

 ## Download
 You can download the latest version of Surrealist from our [Releases](https://github.com/StarlaneStudios/Surrealist/releases) page.

+### Running on MacOS
+When running Surrealist on MacOS, as the application is not signed, you may be prompted that the file is damaged and can't be opened.
+If this happens, you can follow the following steps to bypass this.

+- Move the downloaded `surrealist-xxx-darwin-arm64.tgz` outside your Downloads folder
+- Extract the file as usual
+- Open the Terminal app and navigate to the folder you extracted Surrealist in
+- Run the command `sudo xattr -rd com.apple.quarantine Surrealist.app` (You may be prompted to enter your password)

+If these steps don't work, please open an issue ticket.

 ## Development
 This project is built using [Wails v2](https://wails.io/) and [React](https://reactjs.org/).